isabella232/net-redirect-call/readme.md

 ![configure your app](images/uberforx.jpg)

 ##The On-Demand Demand
-The Ubers of X have two very interesting common denominators: A decentralized workforce, and a need for real-time communication.
+The Ubers for X have two very interesting common denominators: A decentralized workforce, and a need for real-time communication.
 With <a href="http://ben-evans.com/benedictevans/2015/6/19/presentation-mobile-is-eating-the-world" target="_blank">the world turning mobile</a>, our phone numbers are the most precious thing we own, and like with all precious things, we want to keep it safe and sound - and away from strangers.

 <a href="https://www.sinch.com/ideas/anonymous-calling-demand/" target="_blank">The gig economy is compromising user privacy</a> on a grass root level.
 The brilliance in decentralizing responsibility while upping speed, availability and competitive pricing, also implies users worrying about throwing their phone numbers around to “strangers”.
 That’s why <a href= "https://www.sinch.com/features/anonymous-calling/" target="_blank">protecting users phone numbers</a>  will add some serious value to an <a href="https://www.sinch.com/learn/demand-revolution/" target="_blank">Uber for X</a> solution.